ProtenusInc/spring-code-challenge/README.md

  * View a patient by id
  * View a patient by medical record number

+**TIP**: With this completed you should be able to test out your application with a REST tester:

+ * POST http://localhost:8080/patients (example URL) for creating a new patient
+ * GET  http://localhost:8080/patients for listing patients
+ * etc.

 #### 3. Create a Patient Projection
 Create a REST projection for patients which consists of: